 - Chia seeds - chia seeds are what are used to thicken this jam without having to use any pectin.
 You can use white or black chia seeds to make this berry jam.

-- Coconut milk - coconut milk combines beautifully with the blueberries to give this jam a naturally sweet taste and flavour.
+- Coconut milk - combines beautifully with the blueberries to give this jam a naturally sweet taste.
 I recommend using full fat coconut milk rather than low fat coconut milk as low fat is too runny and won't yield that thick jam texture that you're looking for.

 If you are a fan of easy berry recipes you also need to make my healthy berry sauce and gluten free blueberry raspberry cobbler.